-- 11. Ally: Let's see how staying focused and positive while not hanging with friends who use can turn quitting smoking pot into some positive activities by going over the questions in section C. Besides it being on your treatment plan, what benefits do you see to quitting pot smoking? - 12.
-Peer: Not sure I'd say I want to but it is illegal, at least for now.
-The thing is that my babe and my kids don't want me to go back to jail.
+- 12. Peer: Not sure I'd say I want to but it is illegal, at least for now.
+The thing is that my babe and kids don't want me to go back to jail.
 Besides I'm tired of being locked up.
-From how you look, I'd say you've never been to jail? - (Note the potential hook thrown out!
-Does responding with your experience AT THIS POINT help or hinder the Peer's focus on her/his plan?
-See how this Ally responds succinctly and how the Peer continues.) - 13.
-Ally: You like being with your family and they want you to stay around.
-Seems like you recognize that going to jail because of pot has screwed up your family.
-I have (or "not") been arrested (or "but") and my drug use also caused me to almost lose my family and gaining their trust took a while after I got into recovery.
+From how you look, I'd say you've never been to jail? - 13.
+Recovery Ally: So you like being with your family and they want you to stay around.
+Seems like your recognize that going to jail because of pot has screwed up your family.
+I have been arrested and my drug use also almost caused me to lose my family before I got into recovery.
 Now, we really have a lot of fun and I'm getting better at not instantly panicking when I see a cop or my PO.
-So, what would some of the benefits be if you got into recovery? - 14.
+So what would some of the benefits be if you got into recovery? - 14.
 Peer: Well, for sure I'd have more money. - 15.
-Ally: You'd be happier as a person in recovery because you'd stop going to jail which your spouse and children would appreciate, and you'd have more money.
+Recovery Ally: You'd be happier in recovery because you'd stop going to jail which your spouse and children would appreciate, and you'd have more money.
 Then how would your life be better, specifically? - 16.
 Peer: Well, I could spend more time doing things with my family and maybe they'd stop expecting me to go back to jail.
 My dad went to prison and every chance they get they remind me.
 You know, the apple doesn't fall far from the tree. - 17.
-Ally: You are frustrated by the hard time your family gives you and spending more time with your family could help with that.
+Recovery Ally: You are frustrated by the hard time your family gives you and spending more time with your family could help with that.
 What do you think you'd be able to do that you can't or aren't doing now? - 18.
-Peer: My old lady (man) loves going to the movies and my kids really like playing in the park and getting an ice cream afterwards.
+Peer: My old lady/man loves going to the movies and my kids really like playing in the park and getting an ice cream afterwards.
 I'd also probably get lucky more often, if you know what I mean. - 19.
-Ally: Let's see if I do.
-Some of the new things you could look forward to by being in recovery from smoking pot you'd be able to take the kids to the park and buy them treats and you'd probably get treats more often from the spouse.
-So now it sounds like your 30-day goal is being in recovery from pot smoking.
-What four tasks or activities could you do this week to start on that goal?
+Recovery Ally: Let's see if I do.
+So some of the new things you could look forward to by being in recovery from smoking pot you'd be able to take the kids to the park and buy them treats and you'd probably get treats more often from the spouse.
+Now it sounds like your 30 day goal is being in recovery from pot smoking.
+What four tasks or activities that you will do this week? - 20.
+Peer: Hmmm, what did I say?
+So instead of saying, "I'm going to quit smoking pot," I'm going to say, "I am getting into recovery."
+I like that!
+This week I'll take a drug test on Monday and Friday, tell you and maybe my counselor if I've used or not, take the kids to the park three times, and go to the movies with my wife Saturday night. - 21.
+Recovery Ally: Now that's measurable and stated positively!
+Here's the next IMPACT question is this Achievable given your present situation and current abilities?